tahayunusdemir/Web-Programming-Final-Project/README.md

 3. JWT storage in `sessionStorage` on the frontend.
 4. A simple user registration mechanism (backend - for testing).
 5. Inclusion of user roles in the JWT for future role-based access.
+6. A user registration form (frontend at `/register`) allowing new users to sign up with a username, password, and selectable role (client, technician, operationsManager).

 The backend involved creating a `User` model (with password hashing using `bcryptjs`), setting up the main `server.js` (Express.js, environment variables, middleware, MongoDB connection), and defining authentication routes (`/api/auth/register`, `/api/auth/login`) for user registration and login, including JWT generation.

-The frontend development included `AuthContext` for global authentication state management (storing token and user info in `sessionStorage`), the main `App.js` for routing (using `react-router-dom` with protected and public routes), an `authService.js` for API communication (using `axios`), and UI components like `LoginForm.js` and `LoginPage.js`.
+The frontend development included `AuthContext` for global authentication state management (storing token and user info in `sessionStorage`), the main `App.js` for routing (using `react-router-dom` with protected and public routes), an `authService.js` for API communication (using `axios`), and UI components like `LoginForm.js`, `LoginPage.js`, `RegistrationForm.js`, and `RegistrationPage.js`.
 A basic `HomePage.js` with a logout function was also implemented.

-## Sprint 2: Certificate Registration by Technician - IN PROGRESS
+## Sprint 2: Certificate Registration by Technician - COMPLETED

 Sprint 2 focuses on enabling certified technicians to register energy producer certificates for clients.